-Note: In this example, we serve the image by simply assigning an open aiofiles file to resp.stream.
-This works because Falcon includes special handling for streaming async file-like objects.
+Note: Here, we serve the image by simply assigning an open aiofiles file to resp. stream.

 Warning: In production deployment, serving files directly from the web server, rather than through the Falcon ASGI app, will likely be more efficient, and therefore should be preferred.
 See also: Can Falcon serve static files?